 You can conveniently create a risk register for your project using online project management software.
 For example, use the list view on ProjectManager to capture all project risks, add what level of priority they are and assign a team member to own identify and resolve them.
 Better than to-do list apps, you can attach files, tags and monitor progress.
 Track the percentage complete and even view your risks from the project menu.
 Keep risks from derailing your project by signing up for a free trial of ProjectManager.

 In this next phase, you’ll review the qualitative and quantitative impact of the risk—like the likelihood of the risk occurring versus the impact it would have on your project—and map that out into a risk assessment matrix

 First, you’ll do this by assigning the risk likelihood a score from low probability to high probability.
 Then, you’ll map out your risk impact from low to medium to high and assign each a score.
 This will give you an idea of how likely the risk is to impact the success of the project, as well as how urgent the response will need to be.

-To make it efficient for all team members and stakeholders to understand the matrix, assign an overall risk score by multiplying your impact level score with your risk probability score.
-You can get started with our free risk assessment template.
+To make it efficient for all risk management team members and project stakeholders to understand the risk assessment matrix, assign an overall risk score by multiplying your impact level score with your risk probability score.

-Be sure to record what the exact response is and have it approved by all stakeholders before implementation.
+Be sure to record what the exact risk response is for each project risk with a risk register and have your risk response plan it approved by all stakeholders before implementation.
 That way you can have a record of the issue and the resolution to review once the entire project is finalized.